5 New WeChat Features That Will Surprise You in 2017

 This was a major change that many companies have been waiting patiently for.
 WeChat now offers the ability to limit the reach of advertisements for a significant drop in ads price.
 It has presented small and medium businesses with a significant opportunity to begin using paid advertising services on WeChat.
 The market for paid advertisements was previously dominated by large companies with massive marketing budgets.

 Previously, the price for even a single campaign on WeChat would be more than most small and medium businesses could afford.
-The price of these campaigns depends on the number of impressions (or the amount of people that see your advertisement).
+The price of these campaigns depends on the number of impressions (or the number of people that see your advertisement).

 Costs for these localized advertisements can be as low as 50 RMB for 1000 impressions in some districts, with a minimum buy of at least 300 RMB.
 Of course, the more populous, wealthy, or competitive the business district the more expensive the cost per campaign.
-Campaigns in Beijing and Shanghai, for example will cost around 150 RMB per 1000 impressions.
+Campaigns in Beijing and Shanghai, for example, will cost around 150 RMB per 1000 impressions.
 This feature will be available in 22 large cities throughout China.

 The benefits of these localized campaigns for small business have not been tested as of yet, as they were only introduced in November 2016.
 However, these localized campaigns represent a significant opportunity for small and medium businesses to access advertising on the largest social media platform in China.